Jiu-Jitsu for Policing

 -

-positional stabilization rather than random struggling
+positional stabilization rather than an improvised "fighting" framework

 -